JohnKirubaharan/Nausica-s_Global_Group_2/README.md

 ______________________________________________________________________________________________________________________________________________________________________________
 Each team should fill in the blanks <<>> and add additional content that the team agrees on.
 This is your contract of work.
 It is an agreement amongst yourselves.
 Honour it.

-<> Our product will be delivered using an Agile methodology that embraces the DevOps culture.
+Our product will be delivered using an Agile methodology that embraces the DevOps culture.
 Please note that our culture embraces change and these documents are treated as living, breathing artefacts that will be continuously updated.

 # Scrum Master
-<<Week 1-2, student name>> Rotating scrum master so that everyone gets to experience the role once.
+Week 1-2, **Vinay Kumar Podila**.
+Rotating scrum master so that everyone gets to experience the role once.

 # Product Owner
-<<Week 1-2, student name>> Rotating product owner so that everyone gets to experience the role once.
+Week 1-2, **Manish Potlacheruvu**.
+Rotating product owner so that everyone gets to experience the role once.

 # Team Members
 1. John Kirubaharan
 2. Sherine Anbaiyan
 3. Athul Sugumaran
-4. Manish
+4. Manish Potlacheruvu
-5. Vinay
+5. Vinay Kumar Podila
-6. Siddartha
+6. iddhartha Vijay Kumar

 # Project Deadline
 Thursday 23rd March at midnight